Automattic/jetpack/projects/plugins/wpcomsh/README.md

 There is an integration suite built on docker that makes testing what clients to "private" (and non-private) sites should and shouldn't be able to see.

-The tests can be run like so:
+If you have `docker` installed on your system, the tests can be run like so:

 - `make test-public-access`
 - `make test-private-access`